China's Tianjin orders more testing on 14 million residents

 BEIJING (AP) — The northern Chinese city of Tianjin ordered a second round of COVID-19 testing on all 14 million residents Wednesday following the discovery of 97 cases of the omicron variant during initial screenings that began Sunday.

-Residents are to remain where they are until the results of all the nucleic acid tests are received, the official Xinhua News Agency said.
+Residents were asked to remain where they are until the results of all the nucleic acid tests are received, the official Xinhua News Agency said.

 Xinhua said authorities have carried out almost 12 million tests so far, with 7.8 million samples returned.
 Infections were first reported on Saturday in the city that is only about an hour from Beijing, which is to host the Winter Olympics from Feb.
 4.

+Also in the north, two college students who traveled earlier this month by train from Tianjin tested positive for the virus Wednesday morning in the city of Dalian, city officials said.
+There was no word on what variant they had contracted.

+The omicron variant spreads even more easily than other coronavirus strains, and has already become dominant in many countries.
+It also more easily infects those who have been vaccinated or had previously been infected by prior versions of the virus.
+However, early studies show omicron is less likely to cause severe illness than the previous delta variant, and vaccination and a booster still offer strong protection from serious illness, hospitalization and death.

-Millions more are under lockdown in other Chinese cities under the strict “dynamic zero-case policy” that has allowed China to largely contain major outbreaks, although at considerable cost to the local economy.
+Millions more Chinese are under lockdown in cities under the strict “dynamic zero-case policy” that has allowed China to largely contain major outbreaks, although at considerable cost to local economies.

 Hong Kong has closed kindergartens and primary schools after infections were discovered among students, banned flights from the United States and seven other countries and held 2,500 passengers on a cruise ship for coronavirus testing Wednesday as the city attempted to stem an emerging omicron outbreak.